Agent's Take: Here's what to look for when Aaron Rodgers signs a new deal with Packers

 Rodgers' projected contract

-Taking into consideration the dynamics that have been highlighted, below is chart breaking down the protected contract between Rodgers and the Packers.
+Taking into consideration the dynamics that have been highlighted, below is chart breaking down the projected contract between Rodgers and the Packers.

 Signing bonus: $52.5 million ($30 million with 10 days of execution; $22.5 million paid concurrently with 2018 base salary during the regular season)